Period Drink Review

 Overall, this drink was comforting when my uterus was trying to cause me misery and I think it'd offer a moment of calm and relaxation regardless of where you are in your cycle.

-Period is available to preorder via Indiegogo for £7.
-You can check out their Indiegogo here or follow them on Instagram. *This post contains PR samples/gifted items, for my PR disclaimer, click here.
+Period is £7.99 for 120g (10 servings) but with discount code PERIOD10 you can get 10% off!
+You can check out their website here or follow them on Instagram or Facebook. *This post contains PR samples/gifted items, for my PR disclaimer, click here.

 Fatemeh, Y., Siassi, F., Rahimi, A., Koohdani, F., Doostan, F. Qorbani, M. & Sotoudeh, G. (2017) The effect of cardamom supplementation on serum lipids, glycemic indices and blood pressure in overweight and obese pre-diabetic women: a randomized controlled trial.
 Journal of Diabetes & Metabolic Disorders.
 [Online] 16 (40).
 Available from: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5623966/pdf/40200_2017_Article_320.pdf [Accessed 14 March 2021].

 Hewlings, S. & Kalman, D. (2017) Curcumin: A Review of Its’ Effects on Human Health.
 Foods.
 [Online] 6 (10), 92.
 Available from: https://doi.org/10.3390/foods6100092 [Accessed 10 April 2021].